 Creatine has been shown to increase both max strength and explosive power.
 Taking 5 grams a day if you're training strongman-style is a no-brainer.

 Event 2: Overhead Press

-If Strongman competitions were like the Olympics, training by pressing a barbell overhead would be enough.
-It's not.
-Instead, overhead Strongman events are usually focused around oddly shaped objects like logs and stones.
+If strongman competitions were simpler, training by pressing a heavy-ass barbell overhead would be enough.
+But they're not, and it's not.
+Instead, overhead strongman events often involve oddly shaped objects like logs, stones, or globe dumbbells.
 These events require strong shoulders and arms in addition to excellent core stability and overall power.

 Event 3: Loaded Carries

-Luckily, you have an almost unlimited number of heavy things to carry in your gym.
-The problem might be finding the space to do it.
-You can build up your grip and carrying strength simply by doing farmer's walks with dumbbells, or by using a pinch grip on weight plates.
-Trap bar walks with normal or thick grips, sandbag carries, and Zercher movements are also all excellent overall strength builders.
+You can build up your grip and carrying strength simply by doing farmer's walks with dumbbells.
+Trap-bar walks with normal or thick grips, sandbag carries, and Zercher squats or carries are also all excellent at building carrying strength.

 Pitting You Against You

 This program can help you build a base of strength that would carry over to strongman events once you began to train them specifically.
 If you have no plans to compete, I still recommend that you test yourself by staging your own personal strongman contest: you against you.

 Here's how to do it: Take at least three days of rest following the last training day of week eight before your mock contest.
 Then hit these four events, making sure to warm up extensively and rest for a few minutes between sets.

 Ready to build a foundation of raw strength?
 Then learn how to do it the right way from a world-class strongman!
 Check out Total-Package Strength with Anthony Fuhrman, available only on BodyFit.